ngzijie1989/Shopify/README.md

 Things left to do:
 1) Finally launch to a hosting platform
-2) carousel banner at home page
-3) Add search for homepage
+2) Add search for homepage